 Unfortunately in nowadays music industry the social and political aspects are becoming less and less important.
 Esthetics have taken the front seat, together with commercial goals.
 No seat belts there, I might add.
 The front car window being the representation of our society as it presently is.

 With the rise of the influence of major labels, came the decline of artistic freedom of artists as well as designers, illustrators and photographers.
 It is time to tip the scale again in favor of creativity, social and political awareness.
 They always precede positive change and revolution.

 Erik Tagg’s obscure album “Rendez Vous” is one of those albums you don’t come across much.
 I guess at times I’m a lucky bastard, for I have found two copies of this wonderful LP.
 And get this at the same record shop.

-The shops basement once housed over twenty-thousand records, but throughout the years the numbers have decreased.
+The shops basement once housed over twenty-thousand records, but throughout the years numbers have decreased.
 A few years back Erik was cleaning up the basement and I helped him alphabetize a couple of thousand records.
-Of course I came up with more than a few great finds.
-A few being Erik Tagg or Eric Tagg’s albums.
+Of course I came up with more one great finds, most memorable being a copuple Erik Tagg or Eric Tagg albums.